 Hands draped loosely around a warm ceramic mug, crumbles of a pastry on your plate, there’s nothing like watching downtown Wayzata slowly come to life as a baby cloud of steam rises off your hot coffee.
 Somewhere out of sight you can hear the distant thrum of boat engines on the lake, anglers coming in from their pre-dawn outings.

 As the morning chill lifts, head west out of town on the Dakota Rail Regional Trail.
 The first few minutes are uneventful, a flat trail beside a quiet highway.
-Pure prelude; a warm up for the scenery as much as your legs.
+Pure prelude — a warm-up for the scenery as much as your legs.

-Back on the trail, the next 6 miles head through a densely wooded wonderland as the route traverses pristine prairies, vineyards and farms.
+Back on the trail, the next six miles head through a densely wooded wonderland as the route traverses pristine prairies, vineyards and farms.
 If you’re ready for a break, Big Stone Mini Golf, a quirky 14-hole mini-golf course/sculpture park/petting zoo, is one of the area’s most unique attractions, and its trailside entrance feels like a VIP red carpet just for bikers.

 Keep riding west past St. Bonifacius until you reach MN 155 at Lake Waconia.
 Take a sharp left here and get comfortable on the road’s wide shoulder as you approach my personal favorite part of the ride.